 “The starting point is to build more homes.
-This will slow the rise in housing costs so that more ordinary working families can afford to buy a home” – Teresa May, PM
+This will slow the rise in housing costs so that more ordinary working families can afford to buy a home” – Teresa May, Prime Minister.

-Additionally we are pleased to note further funding will be made available to neighbourhood planning groups from 2018-2020, this funding aims to give communities more ability to influence the design quality of proposals.
+We are pleased to note that further funding will be made available to neighbourhood planning groups from 2018-2020, this funding aims to give communities more ability to influence the design quality of proposals.

-The most forward thinking aim, albeit long term, is the introduction of digital platforms on design, ‘to create pattern-books or 3D models that can be implemented through the planning process’ and ‘used to consult local people on potential designs for their area’.
-Although a rather vague description, this proposal could lead in an interesting direction, providing that we can avoid a new generation of ‘cookie-cutter’ homes.
+The most forward-thinking aim, albeit long-term, is the introduction of digital platforms on design, ‘to create pattern-books or 3D models that can be implemented through the planning process’ and ‘used to consult local people on potential designs for their area’.
+Although a rather vague description, this proposal could lead in an interesting direction, providing that we can avoid a new generation of identikit homes.

-The White Paper suggests listing the sites available for housing that land owners are not currently developing.
-As a practice working with many smaller developers we welcome Sajid Javid MP’s support for an increase in transparency around land ownership.
+The Housing White Paper suggests listing the sites available for housing that landowners are not currently developing.
+As a practice working with many smaller developers, we welcome Sajid Javid MP’s support for an increase in transparency around land ownership.